 Omilancor (BT-11), our lead product candidate, is a first-in-class, gut-restricted oral therapeutic candidate that targets LANCL2, a membrane receptor that has been shown to modulate immunological mechanisms that are associated with various autoimmune diseases such as ulcerative colitis (UC) and Crohn’s disease (CD).

-In addition, Landos expects to initiate a Phase 2 trial in patients affected by moderate to severe CD in the first half of 2021.
+Additionally, Landos initiated a Phase 2 trial in May 2021 to evaluate proof of concept efficacy and safety of omilancor in patients affected by moderate-to-severe CD.
 Landos also expects to initiate a Phase 1b trial of omilancor in a third indication, Eosinophilic Esophagitis (EoE), in the first half of 2022.